The non-profit is run by the guidance our strong Governance Council. We use a consensus model of decision making and meet quarterly.

 President and Executive Director of Non-Profit, Resident & Homesteader

 Kohenet Stacey Sephirah Oshkello is an educator, healthy lifestyle coach, community leader, and nurturing mother, who fosters transformational experiences that help create a joyful life.

-As a health coach, Stacey Sephirah guides people toward healthy lifestyle changes with engaging group and individual work in various locations including Stowe Natural Family Wellness in Stowe, Vermont and through tele-communication.
-Stacey Sephirah loves being connected to healthy food, cooking, growing food, living amongst community, celebrating the cycles of the Jewish calendar, walking in the woods, teaching, and soaking in hot baths.
+As a health coach, Sephirah guides people toward healthy lifestyle changes with engaging group and individual work in various locations including Stowe Natural Family Wellness in Stowe, Vermont and through tele-communication.
+Sephirah loves being connected to healthy food, cooking, growing food, living amongst community, celebrating the cycles of the Jewish calendar, walking in the woods, teaching, and soaking in hot baths.

 She loves integrating Jewish traditional practices into a holistic lifestyle amongst family and community, that is relevant to our modern times.
-She is committed to building Living Tree Alliance as a place that is redefining community, regenerating land, and revitalizing Jewish culture.
+She is committed to building Living Tree Alliance as a place that is redefining community, regenerating land, and revitalizing culture.
 Most of all, she is nourished by spending time outdoors alone, with her children, husband, and community.

 Treasurer of NonProfit, Resident & Homesteader